-According to DigoPaul, the verb confer comes from the Latin word conferre and refers to granting, adjudicating or attributing a right, a position or a faculty to an individual.
-Conferring can also consist of designating a non-physical quality to something or someone.
+The verb confer comes from the Latin word conferre and refers to granting, adjudicating or attributing a right, a position or a faculty to an individual.
+According to abbreviationfinder.org, conferring can also consist of designating a non-physical quality to something or someone.

 For example: “The jury decided to confer the award on a 20-year-old young writer from Córdoba”, “I think that the change in tactics will give the team greater strength”, “The government should give priority to children and retirees at the time of distributing social aid ”.